 Follow the instructions for the proper dilution ratio of your cleaning product.
 Apply the diluted solution directly to the fabric using 1) a towel immersed in the solution, or 2) a spray bottle or larger pressurized spraying apparatus to evenly cover the fabric with the solution.
 Let this sit on the fabric for about one minute to allow the mixture to penetrate the fabric.
 Using a soft towel or soft bristled polypropylene brush (some can be mounted to a long handle to allow you to stand while working), gently work the cleaner into the fabric using only mild pressure.
 While harder bristled brushes can work, they will end up microscopically scratching the fabric, potentially permanently damaging the fabric and making it harder to clean the next time.
-The process of hand cleaning the fabric will allow you to apply only enough diluted solution to get the fabric clean.
-This will help limit the amount of water placed on the fabric to expedite drying time.
+The process of hand cleaning the fabric to expedite drying time.
 Never allow the tent cleaner to dry on the fabric.
 For this reason, larger tents might be better to clean in sections.
 Once the cleaning is complete be sure to rinse away any cleaning solution completely from the tent membrane.